Parentage Cases in Los Angeles County and Orange County

 - Access to any government benefits the established parent may receive;

 - Rights to social security and veteran’s benefits where applicable; and

 - The right to emotional support from the established parent.

 Resolving Parentage Matters

-If you need help resolving parentage matters in Orange County, Johnson Attorneys Group is happy to help you and your family.
-Contact our Newport Beach family law attorneys for help in parentage matters, child custody/visitation matters, and all your family law needs at (949) 942-8784.
+If you need help resolving parentage matters in Los Angeles County and Orange County, Johnson Attorneys Group is happy to help you and your family.
+Contact our Newport Beach and Los Angeles family law attorneys for help in parentage matters, child custody/visitation matters, and all your family law needs at (949) 942-8784.